 Because there's so much I feel compelled to say about Fung et al.'s paper, I've decided to devote several posts to it.
 In this one, I'll assess that paper's claims regarding the supposed shortcomings of Canada's private banknote currency.
-In the follow-ups, I'll address the claim that it took government regulations to perfect that currency, and their claim that Canada's experience with private banknotes points to the likely need for government intervention to correct inherent shortcomings of today's digital currencies.
+In the two follow-ups, I'll address its claim that it took government regulations to perfect that currency, and its claim that Canada's experience with private banknotes points to the likely need for government intervention to correct inherent shortcomings of today's digital currencies.
 Finally, I'll share my thoughts regarding the real lessons to be learned from Canada's 19th-century currency system.

 Supposed Shortcomings of Canada's Private Currency